zaproxy/zaproxy-website/site/content/blog/2023-09-11-browser-recorder/index.md

 ## The ZAP Browser Recorder Project: A Closer Look

-The ZAP Browser Recorder project is comprised of two main components: the browser extension and the client add on.
-The browser extension is responsible for recording user interactions, while the client add on facilitates communication between the browser extension and ZAP.
+The ZAP Browser Recorder project is comprised of two main components: the browser extension and the [Client Side Integration add-on](/docs/desktop/addons/client-side-integration/).
+The browser extension is responsible for recording user interactions, while the Client add on facilitates communication between the browser extension and ZAP.
 Together, these components form a cohesive solution that streamlines the website testing process.

 As of now the browser extension supports recording mainly the following types of user interactions: